 Blake’s later career saw remarkable success, particularly with his 1969 album The Eighty-Six Years of Eubie Blake.
 His fame led to numerous appearances on popular television shows like The Tonight Show Starring Johnny Carson and The Merv Griffin Show.

 Blake’s life, spanning almost a century, was dedicated to music.
 His long and illustrious career came to an end just shy of his 100th birthday, leaving behind an enduring legacy.

 5. Joseph Lamb

-Born in 1887 in New Jersey, Joseph Francis Lamb was the only non-African American ragtime artist notable to most.
+Born in 1887 in New Jersey, Joseph Francis Lamb holds a unique place in music history as one of the few non-African American artists noted for his contributions to ragtime music.